gogins/csound-extended/README.md

 ## Talks

-I presented a talk, [Algorithmic Composition (with Csound and HTML5), at the Universidad Nacional de Quilmes)[https://gogins.github.io/live_talks/algorithmic_composition.html].
+On Monday 26 March 2018, I gave a talk, [Algorithmic Composition (with Csound and HTML5](https://gogins.github.io/live_talks/algorithmic_composition.html), at the Universidad Nacional de Quilmes.
 This is a "live talk" that can be viewed online, and in which some of the example Csound pieces will run in the browser using WebAssembly.

 ## Silencio Library for Algorithmic Composition